 Do Not Skip The Gravy

-After layering the Swiss cheese and adding the roast beef, I add the gravy on top of the chopped roast.
+After layering the Swiss cheese and adding the roast beef, I add the gravy to the chopped roast.
 It is a little less messy this way, but I serve additional broth from the slow cooker.
 This way, you can dip the sandwiches into it.
 This Roast Beef Po Boy can still be messy, but it is so worth it.
-It is seriously finger, licking good.
+It is finger, licking good.

 - FOR ONE ROAST BEEF PO-BOY